peprodev/Ultimate-Profile-Solutions/readme.txt

 The most powerful and feature-rich profile builder and user management solution for WordPress.
 -----------------------------------------------------------------------------

+🎉 Thank you for supporting PeproDev Ultimate Profile Solutions since its first private release in 2019!
+Your support and feedback have been key in shaping this plugin into a reliable and feature-rich solution for WordPress user profiles.

-* FREE OF ANY CHARGE!
-UNLIMITED!
-OPEN-SOURCE FOREVER!
+* FREE OF ANY CHARGE, UNLIMITED, and OPEN-SOURCE FOREVER!
 * Ajaxified Popup Login/Register form
 * Login by Username/Password | Email/Password | Mobile OTP | Email OTP | (social login soon)
 * Show Popup/Toast Notification after Login/Register